 Once you have completed the course you can have more fun by trying the following activities:

 Score Orienteering - Set a time limit for yourself or your group.
 See how many points you can get before the time is up.
 Subtract one point for each minute you are over the allotted time.
-If you use the points listed with the control descriptions you should start from the triangle on the map.

 Make your own course - Pick a number of controls.
 Decide on what order to visit them.
 See who can finish the course in the fastest time.